Table of Contents

 For back sleepers, our average-weight tester finds the Puffy Cloud to lean toward the firmer side.
 When lying down, they notice there isn’t a lot of “give,” which is typical of memory foam mattresses.
 This leads them to conclude that lighter-weight sleepers would experience the mattress as even firmer than it actually is.
 Higher-weight back sleepers likely won’t benefit from the Puffy Cloud either, as it still may not provide enough hip support.

 Both light-weight and average-weight people who sleep on their stomachs should be relatively comfortable on the Puffy Cloud.
-Stomach sleepers need sufficient support to keep the spine in a neutral position A position that allows for the spine to maintain its natural curves at the neck (cervical), middle (thoracic), and lower (lumbar) regions. , and the Puffy Cloud provides enough support for light- and average-weight sleepers to be comfortable.
+The best mattress for stomach sleepers provides sufficient support to keep the spine in a neutral position A position that allows for the spine to maintain its natural curves at the neck (cervical), middle (thoracic), and lower (lumbar) regions. , and the Puffy Cloud provides enough support for light- and average-weight sleepers to be comfortable.
 On the other hand, higher-weight stomach sleepers should look for mattresses with more support in the top layer, which means the Puffy Cloud may not be a great option.

 Puffy Cloud mattress pain relief performance

 If you’re experiencing back, hip, or shoulder pain (or a combination of all three), the right mattress may help alleviate some of those symptoms.
-While previous research concludes that firm mattresses are better for back pain, new research suggests a medium-firm mattress might be best.
+While previous research concludes that firm mattresses are better for back pain, new research suggests a medium-firm mattress might be the best mattress for back pain.

 Since the Puffy Cloud is a medium-firm mattress, it may be a solid option for people dealing with back pain.
 Its strong base offers ample support, while the multiple foam layers contour to the body and encourage a neutral spine position.
 A neutral spine position is key in reducing pain, especially in the lower back.
 However, it’s important to remember that your weight can influence how your mattress feels.
 Higher-weight people may not feel as supported by the Puffy Cloud as lighter-weight people, and may experience more pressure buildup and pain as a result.

-Light- to average-weight sleepers may find the Puffy Cloud contours the hip and shoulder areas nicely, alleviating pressure buildup and pain.
+Light- to average-weight sleepers may find the Puffy Cloud contours the hip and shoulder areas nicely, alleviating pressure buildup and pain to make this one of the best mattresses for shoulder pain.
 This is especially true for side sleepers.

 Our overall thoughts about the Puffy Cloud mattress

-Ultimately, we think there are better options at better prices, such as the Saatva Classic mattress, which is priced at $2,095 for a queen size (check for sale price).
+Ultimately, we think there are better affordable mattress options, such as the Saatva Classic mattress, which is priced at $2,095 for a queen size (check for sale price).
 After thorough research, our team scores the Saatva Classic at a 5 out of 5 in terms of edge support and a 4 out of 5 in cooling, two areas where the Puffy Cloud underperforms.
-Higher-weight sleepers may also want to consider the Saatva Classic since it has innersprings and will offer more responsiveness and overall support.
+Higher-weight sleepers may also want to Saatva Classic or a hybrid style luxury mattress since both have innersprings and will offer more responsiveness and overall support.

 Our favorite things about the Puffy Cloud mattress

 We love the hypoallergenic cover, which is good for people with allergies.
+And, although the Puffy Cloud is not an organic mattress, it is made in the USA with CertiPUR-US® certified foams.
 We also like that the American Chiropractic Association certified the Puffy Cloud, which lines up with our findings on its excellent pressure relief and support.
 We also appreciate that it offers great motion isolation, making it a good mattress for couples or those who sleep with pets in the bed.

 Our Puffy Cloud mattress complaints